IngInx747/nbody/README.md

-# nbody_serial
+# nbody
-A serial solver for the N-Body gravitational force problem in 3D.
+A solver for the N-Body gravitational force problem in 3D.

-This code was written as a starting point for Problem Set 6 in MPCS 51087 at the University of Chicago.
+This code was written for Problem Set 6 in
+MPCS 51087 at the University of Chicago.

 ## Compilation